apitestbase/apitestbase.github.io/IIB-Integration-Unit-Testing.md

 If you have been familiar with the SOAP Web Service Testing and Endpoints Management, it will be intuitive for you to do IIB integration unit testing using Iron Test.

-Though Iron Test is good at enabling `test driven development (TDD) for IIB message flows`, this wiki page is about basic method which assumes the message flow code has already been written.
+Though Iron Test is good at enabling `test driven development (TDD) for IIB message flows`, this wiki page is about basic method which assumes the message flow code has already been written before we test it.

 Here is the sample scenario.